Geography

 |

-To analyse evidence and draw conclusions e.g. from field work data on land use comparing land use/temperature, look at patterns and explain reasons behind it.
+Geographical enquiry: To collect and record evidence unaided To analyse evidence and draw conclusions e.g. from field work data on land use comparing land use/temperature, look at patterns and explain reasons behind it.

-Drawing Maps To draw a variety of thematic maps based on their own data.
+Drawing Maps: To draw a variety of thematic maps based on their own data.
 To begin to draw plans of increasing complexity.

-Using maps To follow a short route on an OS map.
+Using maps: To follow a short route on an OS map.
 Describe features shown on OS map.

-Scale/Distance To use a scale to measure distances.
+Scale/Distance: To use a scale to measure distances.
 To draw/use maps and plans at a range of scales.

-Perspective To draw a plan view map accurately.
+Perspective: To draw a plan view map accurately.

 |